denten-books/plain-text/5-surface.md

 > To transport human speech over a distance of one thousand miles is a
 > wonderful achievement.
 How much more wonderful, then, is the achievement
 > that makes possible [...] its storage at the receiving end, so that the
-> exact sentence, the exact intonation of the voice, the exact timbre may be
+> exact sentence, the exact intonation of the voice, the exact timbre, may be
-> reproduced over and over again, an endless number of times"
+> reproduced over and over again, an endless number of times.
-> [@fankhauser_telegraphone_1909, 39]
+> [@fankhauser_telegraphone_1909, 37-8]

 Comparing magnetic recording to the invention of the Gutenberg press, Fankhauser added that:

 > It is my belief that what type has been to the spoken word, the telegraphone
-> will be to the electrically transmitted word [...]
+> will be to the electrically transmitted word. [...]
 As printing spread
 > learning and civilization among the peoples of the earth and influenced
 > knowledge and intercourse among men, so I believe the telegraphone will
 > influence and spread electrical communication among men"
 > [@fankhauser_telegraphone_1909, 40].

-In that speech, Fankhauser also lamented the "evanescence" of telegraph and telephone communications.
-The telephone, he rued, fails to preserve "an authentic record of the conversion over the wire" [@fankhauser_telegraphone_1909, 40].
-Fankhauser imagined his telegraphone being used by "the sick, the infirm, and the aged:"
+In that speech, Fankhauser also lamented the "evanescen[ce]" of telegraph and telephone communications.
+The telephone, he rued, fails to preserve "an authentic record of conversation over the wire" [@fankhauser_telegraphone_1909, 39-40].
+Fankhauser imagined his telegraphone being used by "the sick, the infirm, [and] the aged":

 > A book can be read to the sightless or the invalid by the machine, while the
 > patient lies in bed.
 Lectures, concerts, recitations---what one wishes, may